leahkemp/pipeface/README.md

 Pipefaceee.

-Nextflow pipeline to align, variant call (SNP's, indels's, SV's) and phase long read [ONT](https://nanoporetech.com/) and/or [pacbio](https://www.pacb.com/) HiFi data.
+Nextflow pipeline to align, variant call (SNP's, indels's, SV's), phase and annotate (optional) long read [ONT](https://nanoporetech.com/) and/or [pacbio](https://www.pacb.com/) HiFi data.

-There currently exists tools and workflows which align, variant call and phase ONT/pacbio HiFi data, but pipeface serves as a central workflow to process long read data.
+There currently exists tools and workflows which align, variant call, phase and annotate ONT/pacbio HiFi data, but pipeface serves as a central workflow to process long read data.
 Pipeface's future hold's STR, CNV and tandem repeat calling, as well as the analysis of cohorts.

 <p align="center">
     <img src="./images/pipeface.png">